Joplin Schools

 Proven Stewardship

-Joplin Schools have already invested $21 million in improvements at three elementary schools that are currently underway.
+Joplin Schools has already made a significant investment in improvements at three elementary schools that are currently underway.

 The Eagle Bond provides an additional $40 million to finish the job—continuing a thoughtful, long-term approach to maintaining safe, efficient, and up-to-date school facilities.